thu-coai/tatk/tatk/nlu/bert/camrest/README.md

 We use the multiwoz data (`data/camrest/[train|val|test].json.zip`).

 ## Performance

+`mode` determines the data we use: if mode=`usr`, use user utterances to train; if mode=`sys`, use system utterances to train; if mode=`all`, use both user and system utterances to train.

+We evaluate the precision/recall/f1 of predicted dialog act.

 | mode | Precision | Recall | F1    |
 | ---- | --------- | ------ | ----- |